PrestaShop/ps_googleanalytics/Readme.md

 PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.

-Google Analytics is compatible with all versions of PrestaShop 1.4, 1.5 and 1.6.
+Google Analytics is compatible with all versions of PrestaShop 1.7

 ### Requirements